endeavouros-team/endeavouros-DE-fixes/lxqt/README.md

 lxqt: can use autostart desktop files..

-config? no clue.. seems it has default ones under `/usr/share/lxqt/` but they are not completely what you will have on first login and seesm stuf fis getting added on the fly to them.. so using echo to add the favorite icons to the panel.
+config? no clue.. seems it has default ones under `/usr/share/lxqt/` but they are not completely what you will have on first login and seems stuff is getting added on the fly to them.. (combining different configs together) so currently using **echo** to add the favorite icons to the panel configuration.

 Currently used for testing in this package: https://github.com/endeavouros-team/PKGBUILDS/tree/master/endeavouros-skel-lxqt-git